keptn/keptn.github.io/content/docs/quickstart/_index.md

 ---

-This quick start is designed for Linux-based systems.
+This quickstart is designed for Linux-based systems.
 Consequently, use Linux, MacOS, or Windows subsystem for Linux (WSL).

 ## Prerequisites
 - [Docker](https://docker.com/)